Rastafari: Diet

 Rastafarians typically avoid food produced by non-Rastas or from unknown sources.
-Rasta men refuse to eat food prepared by a woman while she is menstruating, and some will avoid food prepared by a woman at any time.
-Rastas also generally avoid alcohol, cigarettes, and hard drugs such as heroin and cocaine, presenting these substances as unnatural and dirty and contrasting them with cannabis.
-Rastas also often avoid mainstream scientific medicine and will reject surgery, injections, or blood transfusions.
-Instead they utilise herbal medicine for healing, especially teas and poultices, with cannabis often used as an ingredient.
+Rasta men refuse to eat food prepared by a menstruating woman; some will avoid food prepared by a woman at any time.
+Rastas also generally avoid alcohol, cigarettes, and hard drugs like heroin and cocaine, presenting these substances as unnatural and contrasting them with cannabis.
+Rastas also often avoid mainstream medicine and will reject surgery, injections, or blood transfusions.
+Instead, they use herbal medicine, especially teas and poultices, with cannabis often used as an ingredient.